stolostron/rhacm-docs/manage_applications/managing_deployables.md

 The deployable controller acts as the default propagation engine and synchronizes local instances of the deployable.
 The controller follows the cluster and cluster-namespace model.

 You do not need to wrap or represent all resources as deployables before you deploy the resources.
 Depending on the resource type and the type of channel where you promote the resource, you might not need to create a deployable for the resource.
 For instance, you do not need to directly create deployables for resources that are included in Helm repository and GitHub repository channels.
 For more information, see [Creating and managing channels](managing_channels.md).
+Samples for all resources, including deployables, are located in the [Application resource samples](app_resource_samples.md) documentation.

-**Note:** The `deployable.apps.open-cluster-management.io` Kind is a replacement for the `Deployable.mcm.ibm.com` kind that is used in previous versions of Red Hat Advanced Cluster Management for Kubernetes.
+**Note:** The `deployable.apps.open-cluster-management.io` Kind is a replacement for the `Deployable.mcm.ibm.com` kind that is used in previous versions of the product.

   * [Create a deployable](#create-a-deployable)
   * [Update a deployable](#update-a-deployable)